inspired/cisco_ios/README.txt

 +++ 2.0.0 (2014-09-19)
 Features:
 * CIM 4.0 Compliance.
-MANY fields have changed names
+MANY fields have changed names.
+You may need to change your custom searches
 * Lots of new features

 +++ 1.6.0 (2014-07-21)